derekwacks/RaspberryPiKeithleyCommunication/README.md

 * At the time of writing this, the Keithley 2401 user's manual is available at http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf.
 It's also in this repo

-* See Section 18 for commands & syntax
+* See Section 18 for commands & syntax.
+In general, pyVisa-py .write() commands send commands while .query() let you read back data

 Get the full nodeforwarder shindig at https://github.com/dansteingart/nodeforwarder